SFTtech/kevin/doc/container/vm.md

 - Setup password-less SSH access (`ssh-copy-id`) for above `kevin` user to `chantal@container_vm`
   - Add `kevin`'s `id_rsa.pub` into `~chantal/.ssh/authorized_keys`
-- Store the contents of the container's `/etc/ssh/ssh_host_ed25519_key.pub` to the `falk.conf` so the key for this VM can be verified
+- Store the contents of the container's `/etc/ssh/ssh_host_ed25519_key.pub` to the `justin.conf` so the key for this VM can be verified
 - **Set up the container** in the way you'd like to test your project
   - If your build involves graphical things, you could set up `tigervnc` or `x11vnc`